relativitydev/relativity-trace-documentation/docs/user_documentation.md

 certain workspaces.
 By default, BIST does a basic “happy path” test of the majority of Trace functionality to make sure Trace is functioning properly.
-For more details including instructions on how to enable BIST in a workspace, please refer to the separate “Relativity Trace Smoke Test” document, which describes all of the different tests users can run to ensure that Relativity and Trace have been set up and configured properly.
+For more details including instructions on how to enable BIST in a workspace, please refer to the separate [Relativity Trace Automated Tests (BIST)](https://relativitydev.github.io/relativity-trace-documentation/bist_smoke_tests), which describes all of the different tests users can run to ensure that Relativity and Trace have been set up and configured properly.